mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/finish-attaching-cluster/index.md

 1. (Optional) Select the **Verify Connection to Cluster** button to send a request to Kommander to refresh the connection information.
 You can use this option to check to see if the connection is complete, though the Cluster Details page displays automatically when the connection is complete.

-<p class="message--note"><strong>NOTE: </strong>After the initial connection is made, and your cluster become viewable as attached in the DKP UI, the attachment and federated addons and platform services will still need to complete.
+<p class="message--note"><strong>NOTE: </strong>After the initial connection is made, and your cluster becomes viewable as attached in the DKP UI, the attachment and federated addons and platform services will still need to complete.
 This may take several additional minutes.
 If a cluster has limited resources to deploy all the federated platform services, the installation of the federated resources will fail and the cluster may become unreachable in the DKP UI.
 If this happens, check whether there are any pods that are not getting the resources required.</p>